-PSP supports the launch of new schools.
-Grants cover costs associated with planning and startup of a new school such as: facility acquisition/renovation, hiring, staff training, and school supplies.
+PSP supports the launch of new schools by providing funding for costs associated with the startup of a new school such as: facility acquisition/renovation, staff hiring and training, and school supplies.
 Startup grants are awarded to applicants with a comprehensive plan, including details on leadership, teacher talent, curriculum, school culture, facilities, and financial projections.